 Manufacturing emissions from direct operations arise from TCCC-owned/controlled activities that emit GHGs from the combustion of fuels.
 TCCC currently tracks the following fuels: light fuel oil (LFO, diesel, distillate fuel oil), heavy fuel oil (HFO, residual fuel oil), kerosene, propane (LPG), natural gas, coal, landfill gas, biofuels, biomass, wastewater treatment plant gas, and other fuel sources specified by the facility.
+CO2 loss during production is derived from the CO2 purchased as an ingredient for our products.
+Therefore, this item is captured in Scope 3, Purchased Goods & Services, which includes the full volume of our purchased CO2 in 2018.

-Intergovernmental Panel on Climate Change Guidelines for National Greenhouse Gas Inventories (2006) are used for emissions factors.
+Emissions Factors: Intergovernmental Panel on Climate Change Guidelines for National Greenhouse Gas Inventories (2006)